funvill/funvill.github.io/_pages/tools.md

 # Who are you, and what do you do?

-My name is *Steven Smethurst* and live two lives.
+My name is [*Steven Smethurst*](/about) and live two lives.
 During the day I am a CTO at [Chipkin Automation Systems](http://store.chipkin.com/) and at night I am a maker, hacker and artist.

 # What has changed since 2018

-A global pandemic ([COVID-19](https://en.wikipedia.org/wiki/COVID-19)) closed my work office and I started working primarily work from home.
+A global pandemic ([COVID-19](https://en.wikipedia.org/wiki/COVID-19)) closed my work office and I started working permanently from home (WFM).
 The pandemic changes the way I work, how I spend my free time and the hobbies that I choose to do.

 I have stopped using [Slack](https://slack.com/intl/en-ca/), [Google Hangouts](https://hangouts.google.com/), [Skype](https://www.skype.com/en/), and a few other messaging services for [Microsoft Teams](https://www.microsoft.com/en-ca/microsoft-teams/group-chat-software).
 MSTeams has its rough edges but it works well for work collaboration and video calls.
-Since most of my friends are forced to have an MSTeams account because of their work everyone is already on the service.
+Since most of my friends are forced to use MSTeams for, everyone is already on the service creating a [network effect](https://en.wikipedia.org/wiki/Network_effect).

 I stopped using [FireFox](https://www.mozilla.org/en-CA/firefox/) for [Internet Explorer Edge](https://www.microsoft.com/en-us/edge).
 FireFox just had too many issues loading certain webpages made it frustrating to work with.
 The missing integration with Chromecast was also annoying.
-I didn't want to use Google Chrome, because of the same reasons that I had in [2018](/tools-2018).
+I didn't want to use Google Chrome, because of the reasons I mentioned in [2018](/tools-2018).
 Internet Explorer Edge uses the same engine as Google Chrome with a Microsoft skin.
 It works well enough.

 The [AutoDesk Fusion 360 hobbyist license change](https://hackaday.com/2020/09/16/autodesk-announces-major-changes-to-fusion-360-personal-use-license-terms/) didn't come as much of a surprise.
 Because of COVID-19 and my lack of access to a workshop, I stopped using my CNC router, laser cutter, and 3D printer so I haven't needed F360 in the last two years.
 I have not bothered to find a replacement and instead, I do projects that don't require any CAD work.